 And so, my friends, the seed of Project Me was planted.
 And it’s been growing steadily for 15 years ever since!

-If you read my blog and you think I’ve always had my shit together and am some kind of super mama, I hope you’ll now see that this has been a process.
+If you read my blog and you think I’ve always had my act together and am some kind of super mama, I hope you’ll now see that this has been a process.
 (And I still don’t always have my act together!)

 My goal setting rituals have morphed into something very powerful and I now teach goal setting to women all over the world who want to dream bigger.
 I can speed you to a happier place much quicker than you’d ever do alone.
 It all starts with using the Project Me Life Wheel® to see the 8 Key Areas that make up your life so you can set goals that’ll make a real difference to your happiness.
 Grab it for free below and get started!